Phillips 66ers: 1953–1960: Restructure and Olympic triumphs

-1960-1968: Decline and the end
+1960–1968: Decline and the end

 By the time Haldorson retired, AAU basketball was dying a slow death.
 TV had discovered the NBA, and the pros were starting to stabilize and pay more money than teams like Phillips could.
 The National Industrial Basketball League, the top amateur loop, disbanded in 1961.

 The Phillips players were strictly amateurs.
 They worked during the daytime and practiced at night.
 They got no special treatment, except for being excused from work at noon on game day.
 As the pro salaries increased, it got harder to get and keep quality players.
 But still a few good players came to Bartlesville.
-Like a 6-1 guard from the lowly Wabash College named Charlie Bowerman, and Gary Thompson from Iowa State.
-Thompson helped the 66ers win the 1961-1962 AAU tournament, and he was named the MVP.
+Like a 6–1 guard from the lowly Wabash College named Charlie Bowerman, and Gary Thompson from Iowa State.
+Thompson helped the 66ers win the 1961–1962 AAU tournament, and he was named the MVP.

 In the 1960s the AAU basketball faced hard times.
 The Big Ten had always prohibited its teams from playing AAU squads, and in the mid-60s other conferences followed suit.
 Newspapers started cutting down on space given to AAU teams, partly because of the pro glut and partly because of an attitude that companies should pay for all advertising and publicity.

 The team cost about $150,000 a year to operate, not including players' salaries.
 Very little of that was recouped by ticket sales.
 The highest tickets were $2, but most of the tickets were $1 or 50 cents.

 The final blow fell in 1967: The ABA was founded.
 The ABA was on firmer financial footing than the old ABL, and it needed bodies to compete with the established NBA.
 Seven 66ers jumped to the new league, most notably Darel Carrier and John Beasley, both of whom had excellent ABA careers.

 The 66ers already had an AAU schedule for 1967–68, so enough players were called out of retirement to form a team to play out the schedule.
 The 66ers lost their last game ever, 57–52, to the Spokane (Washington) Vaughan Realtors in the quarterfinals of the AAU national tournament.

-The 66ers fulfilled their other goal: making the Phillips' name and this northeastern Oklahoma town known all over the country.
+The 66ers fulfilled their other goal: making the Phillips' name and their northeastern Oklahoma town known all over the country.